Nutmeg: Toxicity during pregnancy

 Nutmeg was once considered an abortifacient, but may be safe during pregnancy if used only in flavoring amounts.
 If consumed in large amounts, nutmeg could cause premature labor and miscarriage.
 Nutmeg may also interact with pain relievers such as pethidine, so avoiding it during pregnancy is recommended.

 Toxicity to pets

-The scent of nutmeg may attract pets, but it can be poisonous to them if they consume too much.
+The scent of nutmeg may attract pets, but it can be poisonous if consumed in excess.